CatarinaGamboa/liquidjava/evaluation_survey/LiquidJava Evaluation with Hands-on Study.md

 - Where was the bug (line)
 - What produced the bug
 - How can you fix it
-- Time spent handling the error (maybe the interviewer can measure it)
+- Time spent handling the error (measured by the interviewer)